piersharding/moodle-google/auth/gauth/README.txt

   * your attribute matching from Google to Moodle
   * Your server clock time is synchronised with an appropriate NTP server (NONCE will be incorrect if you don't)
   * You MUST ALWAYS have the CURL extension active - the POST back verification most likely will not work unless you do.
+  * to make CURL work you must have extension=curl.so somewhere in your config (usually in a separate file sunc has /etc/php.d/curl.ini, or /etc/php5/conf.d/curl.so)
+  * safe_mode must be Off
+  * open_basedir must be unset (seems to come up as a problem with CentOS - use php_admin_value open_basedir none in Apache2 config

  Debugging:
   * you can get quite a lot of extra information in the error.log by editing auth/gauth/index.php and setting: